Brown-Lechuti/Brown-Lechuti/README.md

 - 👋 Hi, I’m @Brown-Lechuti
-- 💡I’m interested in Business Intelligence and Cloud computing
+- 💡I’m interested in Business Intelligence, Web development and Cloud computing
 - 👨‍🎓 BSc. in IT graduate
 - 📫 How to reach me: brownlechuti@gmail.com